Servant (TV series)

-Servant is an American psychological horror streaming television series created by Tony Basgallop and executive produced alongside M. Night Shyamalan, who serves as showrunner.
+Servant is an American psychological horror television series created by Tony Basgallop, with executive producer M. Night Shyamalan acting as showrunner, and produced for Apple TV+.
+Lauren Ambrose, Toby Kebbell, Nell Tiger Free and Rupert Grint star in all four seasons of the series, which premiered on November 28, 2019, and concluded with the end of its fourth season on March 17, 2023.

-The series follows Dorothy and Sean Turner, a Philadelphia couple who hire eighteen-year-old Leanne Grayson to be the nanny for their infant son Jericho, a reborn doll.
-Leanne's arrival brings about strange and frightening occurrences for the couple.
+The series takes place in the household of Dorothy and Sean Turner, a couple in Philadelphia who hire eighteen-year-old Leanne Grayson to be the live-in nanny of their infant son Jericho; however, Jericho is dead and has been replaced by a reborn doll, which a traumatized Dorothy believes to be the real, still-alive Jericho, leading her family to act accordingly.
+Leanne's arrival brings about strange occurrences in the household, unearthing dark secrets of both her and the family.

-The series stars Lauren Ambrose, Toby Kebbell, Nell Tiger Free and Rupert Grint as the four central characters.
-It is produced for Apple TV+ and debuted on November 28, 2019.
-The series has received critical acclaim.
-Ahead of the premiere, Apple renewed Servant for a second season, which premiered on January 15, 2021.
-In December 2020, ahead of the second season premiere, the series was renewed for a third season.
-The third season premiered on January 21, 2022.
-The fourth and final season premiered on January 13 and concluded on March 17, 2023.
+The series received critical acclaim, with particular praise for its atmosphere and the performances of the four leads; it received high praise from Guillermo del Toro and Stephen King.

 Premise

 A wealthy Philadelphia couple, Dorothy and Sean Turner, experience a fracture in their marriage after the death of their thirteen-week-old son, Jericho.
 The couple undergo transitory object therapy using a lifelike reborn doll after Dorothy experiences a full psychotic break.
 The doll, which Dorothy believes is her real child, was the only thing that brought her out of a catatonic state following Jericho's death.
-Six weeks after his death, they hire a young nanny, Leanne Grayson, to move in and take care of Jericho, the reborn doll, opening their home to a "mysterious force".
+Six weeks after his death, they hire a young nanny, Leanne Grayson, to move in and take care of Jericho, the reborn doll, opening their home to increasingly unusual occurrences.
 While Sean deals with the grief on his own, he becomes deeply suspicious of Leanne.